PawprintPrototyping/pawprintprototyping.org-hugo/content/english/pages/bylaws/index.md

 1. 1.0 - 2020-01-05 - Ratified Initial Draft Of Bylaws
 2. 2.0 - 2023-10-23 - Reviewed and updated Bylaws with current standards
 3. 3.0 - 2025-04-01 - Updates to motions and voting to better facilitate asynchronously submitted proposals.
 Add member communications section.
+4. 4.0 - 2025-08-25 - Expanded purpose to describe mission-supporting activities, clarify public access, maintain safety of the space.

 ## Appendix A - Rules of the Hackerspace
 1. Be excellent to each other - respect your fellow hackers, their privacy and their property.
 Abide by the Code of Conduct.